ciminomariano/wwtchallenge/README.md

     {ID: 2, Make: "Honda", Model: "Civic", Package: "EX", Color: "Red", Year: 2019, Category: "Sedan", Mileage: 12000, Price: 2200000},
     // Add more cars as needed
 }

-Running the Application

-To run the application, execute the following command:

-shell

-go run main.go

-Testing

-To run the automated tests, use the following command:

-shell

-go test

-TODOs

-    Add more test cases for edge scenarios.
-    Implement more advanced logging and metrics.
-    Add input validation and error handling.
-    Implement API versioning if required in the future.
-    Consider performance improvements for larger datasets.

-Feel free to discuss the design and code during the interview.